jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (6)
 (7) The Commissioner must, as soon as practicable, give notice to the provider of the scheme of the employee’s name, address, date of birth (if known to the Commissioner), tax file number, and any other personal information that the Commissioner considers relevant.

-### 49 Effect on existing members of change, etc, in employer chosen scheme
+### 49 Effect on existing members of change, etc, in employer’s chosen KiwiSaver scheme
 (1) A notice under section 47(2)﻿(b) does not affect any person who became a member of a KiwiSaver scheme while the scheme was the employer’s chosen KiwiSaver scheme.
 (2) However, subsection (1) does not limit section 181 of the Financial Markets Conduct Act 2013 (which provides for transfers with FMA consent in certain circumstances).